 Wherever you decide to go boating in Québec, you won’t be limited by boat launch locations, that’s for sure!
 Just check out all the available launch points here.
 Thinking about going fishing?
 You should be – the fishing is awesome in Québec!
-Just be sure to learn about how to get your Québec fishing license and get familiar with the rules and regulations in Québec’s 29 fishing zones before casting your line!
+Just be sure to learn about how to get your Québec fishing license and get familiar with the rules and regulations.
+There are Québec’s 29 fishing zones to cast your line!

 Lake Tremblant is a lake in the Laurentides region of Quebec found at the foot of Mont Tremblant.
-The city of Mont-Tremblant is located south of the lake and the municipality of Lac-Tremblant-Nord borders on the western and northern sides of the lake.
+The city of Mont-Tremblant is located south of the lake.
+The municipality of Lac-Tremblant-Nord borders on the western and northern sides of the lake.

 The Lake is found between mountainous ridges and is a long and narrow lake with seven islands and five large bays.
 The lake is surrounded by woodland and is situated amongs deciduous and boreal forests.

-The forests around Lake Tremblant were first logged in the late 19th century, and lake was used for transporting the logs down the Devils River and the Rouge River to the Hamilton Brothers Mill in Hawkesbury, Ontario until the 1890s when the railroad reached the area.
+The forests around Lake Tremblant were first logged in the late 19th century.
+The lake was used for transporting the logs down the Devils River and the Rouge River to the Hamilton Brothers Mill in Hawkesbury, Ontario.
+This was until the 1890s when the railroad reached the area.
 At this time the forests became reserves, namely Mont-Tremblant National Park.
 The early 20th century saw the beginnings of tourism and cottages began popping up around the lake.

-The marinas are on the Lac-Tremblant-Nord territory and are administered by Preservation Lac Tremblant Nord which is a non-profit organization created and managed by volunteer members of the community to maintain the environmental integrity of the area for future generations.
+The marinas are on the Lac-Tremblant-Nord territory and are administered by Preservation Lac Tremblant Nord.
+This is a non-profit organization created and managed by volunteer members of the community.
+Their aim is to maintain the environmental integrity of the area for future generations.

 St. Lawrence River

-The St. Lawrence River and 1000 Islands region is a hotspot for boaters in both Ontario and Quebec due to its beautiful scattered islands, many anchorages, historic tourism, and shore-side communities.
-This river, approximately 800 miles long, extends from Lake Ontario to the Atlantic in three large sections: the freshwater stretch extends from Lake Ontario to the city of Quebec; the St. Lawrence estuary; and the Gulf of St. Lawrence that leads into the Atlantic Ocean.
+The St. Lawrence River and 1000 Islands region is a hotspot for boaters in both Ontario and Quebec.
+This is due to its beautiful scattered islands, many anchorages, historic tourism, and shore-side communities.
+This river, approximately 800 miles long, extends from Lake Ontario to the Atlantic in three large sections.
+The freshwater stretch extends from Lake Ontario to the city of Quebec.
+The St. Lawrence estuary.
+And the Gulf of St. Lawrence that leads into the Atlantic Ocean.

-Extend you trip to the St. Lawrence Seaway which is a system of locks, canals and channels in Canada and the United States that permit ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes, as far inland as the western end of Lake Superior.
+Extend you trip to the St. Lawrence Seaway.
+It includes a system of locks, canals and channels in Canada and the United States.
+The Seaway permits ocean-going vessels to travel from the Atlantic Ocean to the Great Lakes, as far inland as the western end of Lake Superior.
 The seaway is named for the St. Lawrence River, which flows from Lake Ontario to the Atlantic Ocean.
 Legally, the seaway extends from Montreal, Quebec to Lake Erie and includes the Welland Canal.

 At Tadoussac Quebec you can spot Minke, Baluga, Great Fin and Humpback whales as well as seals who may swim alongside your boat!